carolina-salvado/carolina-salvado/README.md

-### Hi!
+### Hello!
 My name is Carolina Salvado and I'm an IT student! 😉

 <div align="center">
   <a href="https://github.com/carolina-salvado">